Nothing is ever straightforward, is it?

 Because the TX Compacts are Shimano too, I'm hoping that the reel seat on these is like the one on the Beastmasters.

-Added: They do.
+Added: They are.
 And the rods really are impressive - ringed for casting (which I won't really benefit from, but I'm happy to have anyway) and are pretty much indistinguishable from two-piece rods in action or at a cursory glance: as you see from the image above, the spigots have rubber collars on them, which lessen the impression that there's a joint there by filling up the gap.

 Me likey these rods - I'm seriously considering buying a third - and in addition to giving me welcome options with regard to casting distance and PVA bag-iness (it's a thing), they'll be fantastic pike rods.